-This final decision does find that disorderly marketing conditions are present when producers do not receive uniform prices.
+This decision does find that disorderly marketing conditions are present when producers do not receive uniform prices.
 Handlers and cooperatives opting to not pool milk do not account to the pool at the classified use-value of those milk receipts.
-They do not share in all the additional costs and burdens with those producers who are pooled and are incurring the costs of servicing the Class I needs of the market.
+They do not share the higher classified usevalue of their milk receipts with all other producers who are pooled on the order, primarily the producers who are pooled on the order are incurring the additional costs of servicing the Class I needs of the market.
 This is not a desired or reasonable outcome especially when the same handlers and cooperatives will again pool all of their eligible receipts when class-price relationships change in a subsequent month.
-These inequities borne by the market's producers are contrary to the intent of the Federal order program's reliance on marketwide pooling-ensuring that all producers supplying the market are paid uniform prices for their milk regardless of how the milk of any single producer is used.
+These inequities borne by the market's producers are contrary to the intent of the Federal order program's reliance on marketwide poolingensuring that all producers supplying the market are paid uniform prices for their milk regardless of how the milk of any single producer is used.

-Exceptions filed by the AMPI Group, Eau Galle Cheese, WCMA, Family Dairies and Grande Cheese asserting that the re-pooling standards do not address the cause of de-pooling-price inversions-are unpersuasive.
 It is reasonable that the order contain pooling provisions intended to deter the disorderly conditions that arise when de-pooling occurs.
 Such provisions maintain and enhance orderly marketing.
-Accordingly, this final decision finds it reasonable to adopt provisions that limit the volume of milk a handler or cooperative may pool during the months of April through February to 125 percent of the total volume pooled by the handler or cooperative in the prior month and to 135 percent of the prior month's pooled volume during the month of March.
+Accordingly, this decision finds it reasonable to recommend adoption of provisions that would limit the volume of milk a handler or cooperative may pool during the months of April through February to 125 percent of the total volume pooled by the handler or cooperative in the prior month and to 135 percent of the prior month's pooled volume during the month of March.
 Adoption of this standard will not prevent manufacturing handlers or cooperatives from electing to not pool milk.
 However, it should serve to maintain and enhance orderly marketing by encouraging participation in the marketwide pooling of all classified uses of milk.